 a.
 Decisions.
-After th e evaluators of complete t their e valuation, the results of the evaluation are pr esented to th he SSO.
-The SSO ma y:
+After the evaluators complete their evaluation, the results of the evaluation are presented to the SSO.
+The SSO may do the following:

-Make a screening decision by screening those offerors determined to be most likely to receive award, thus continuing the screening phase; Amend and re-open to initial offerors; or Cancel the procurement. b.
-Presenting the Evaluation to the SSO .
+- \Box Make a selection decision (see below); - □ Make a screening decision by screening those offerors determined to be most likely to receive award, thus continuing the screening phase; - \Box Amend and re-open to initial offerors; or - \Box Cancel the procurement.

+b.
+Presenting the Evaluation to the SSO.
 The SET prepares documentation of the evaluation to present to the SSO.
 The SSO uses this documentation as an aid when making a decision based on business judgment about which proposal represents the best value.
-At the request of the SSO, the SET may present the evaluation results through one or more briefings. c.
+At the request of the SSO, the SET may present the evaluation results through one or more briefings.

+c.
 Source Selection Decision.
 The SSO must document his/her rationale for selecting the successful offeror.
-The source selection decision document should explain how the successful proposal compared to other offerors' proposals based on the evaluation factors and subfactors in the SIR, and should discuss the judgment used in making any tradeoffs.
+The source selection decision document should explains how the successful proposal compared to other offeror's2 proposals based on the evaluation factors and subfactors in the SIR, and should discusses the judgment used in making any tradeoffs.
 If the SSO disagrees with a findings of the SET, the SSO's rationale is part of the decision document.
-When the SSO determines the best value proposal is other than the lowest-priced proposal, the decision document justifies paying a price premium regardless of the superiority of the proposal's non- cost rating.
-The justification clearly states the benefits or advantages FAA will receive for the added price and why it is in FAA's interest.
+When the SSO determines the best value proposal is other than the lowest-priced proposal, the decision document justifies paying a price premium regardless of the superiority of the successful proposal's non-cost rating.
+The justification clearly states the benefits or advantages FAA will-receives for the added price and why it is in FAA's best interest.
 This justification is required even when the SIR indicates non-cost factors are more important than cost/price.
-The SSO should consult with legal counsel to review of the source selection decision document to assure that the decision clearly articulates the business judgment of the SSO. d.
+The SSO should consult with legal counsel to review of the source selection decision document to assure that the decision clearly articulates the business judgment of the SSO.

+d.
 Awarding the Contract.
 After the SSO signs the source selection decision document, the CO executes and distributes the contract, subject to completing other requirements before award such as Congressional notification.

-1.9 Debriefing of Offerors/Lessons Learned a.
-Overview .
-The CO notifies all offerors who participated in the competitive process that they may request a debriefing within three working days from receipt of award notification.
-Because each offeror puts considerable resources into preparing and submitting a proposal, fairness dictates a prompt debriefing and an explanation of why a proposal was unsuccessful. b.
+1.9 Debriefing of Offerors/Lessons Learned

+a.
+Overview.
+The CO notifies all offerors who participated in the competitive process that they may request a single debriefing within three (3) working days from receipt of award notification.
+Because each offeror puts considerable resources into preparing and submitting a proposal, fairness dictates a prompt debriefing and an explanation of why a proposal was unsuccessful.

+b.
 Purposes of a Debriefing.
+A debriefing accomplishes the following:
-A debriefing: Explains the rationale for the offeror's exclusion from the competition or non-selection for award Instills confidence in the offeror that it was treated fairly Assures the offeror that appropriately qualified personnel evaluated the proposal according to the SIR and applicable policies and laws ☐ Identifies strengths and weaknesses in the offeror's proposal so the offeror can prepare better proposals in future FAA procurements ☐ Gives the offeror an opportunity to provide feedback about the SIR process, communications, and the source selection

-☐ Reduces misunderstandings and reduces the risk of protests
+- □ Explains the rationale for the offeror's exclusion from the competition or non-selection for award: - □ Instills confidence in the offeror that it was treated fairly: - □ Assures the offeror that appropriately qualified personnel evaluated the proposal according to the SIR and applicable policies and laws: - □ Identifies strengths and weaknesses in the offeror's proposal so the offeror can prepare better proposals in future FAA procurements; - Gives the offeror an opportunity to provide feedback about the SIR process, communications, and the source selection; and - □ Reduces misunderstandings and reduces the risk of protests.

-A debriefing is not a:
+A debriefing is not any of the followinga:

-Page-by-page analysis of the offeror's proposal Point-by-point comparison of the proposals of the debriefed offeror and other offerors Debate or defense of FAA's award decision or evaluation results
+- □ Page-by-page analysis of the offeror's proposal; - □ Point-by-point comparison of the proposals of the debriefed offeror and other offerors; and - Debate or defense of FAA's award decision or evaluation results.